 Rachelle Butler Faculty & Company Member

-A Madison native, Rachelle is excited to be a part of Madison Ballet's new season.
-Formerly with Sacramento Ballet, her training includes dancing with Ballet Chicago, Miami City Ballet School and The Rock School of the Pennsylvania Ballet.
-She has enjoyed performing previously with Madison ballet in its productions of The Nutcracker and Cinderella.
+A Madison native, Ms. Butler's training includes dance with Ballet Chicago, Miami City Ballet School and The Rock School of the Pennsylvania Ballet.
+Formerly with Sacramento Ballet, she has enjoyed performing previously with Madison ballet in its productions of The Nutcracker and Cinderella.
 Her favorite roles include principle couple in Balanchine's Allegro Brilliante, Second Violin in Balanchine's Concerto Barrocco, and Who Cares? pas de deux.
 Rachelle would like to thank her mother, father and sister for their constant support and Earle Smith for his guidance and support.

 Morgan Davison Faculty & Company Member